is the study of the impact of physical activity on health, society, and quality

 Our students don’t sit in stuffy classrooms.
 They contribute to the scholarly advancement of academic disciplines through practicums and research and serve the community through internships and student teaching.
 Ball State’s laboratory and activity spaces allow students to put in-class knowledge to practice alongside renowned faculty.

-We engage in exercise testing, metabolic measurement, and biomechanical analysis in our 20,000-square-foot Human Performance Laboratory—which has received national recognition for its research with NASA, Olympic athletes, and nutritional supplementation.
+We engage in exercise testing, metabolic measurements, muscle and tendon biopsies, whole body composition, and other screenings in our 20,000-square-foot Human Performance Laboratory which has received national recognition for its research with NASA, Olympic athletes, and nutritional supplementation.

 A Sense of Community